 In September 1998, we acquired the property portfolio and management operations of Constellation and other affiliates of Constellation Energy Group, Inc. Constellation's portfolio consisted principally of (i) 12 suburban office properties totaling approximately 1.2 million rentable square feet, predominantly located in the B/W Corridor and (ii) options to purchase an aggregate 91 acres of land that can support, if and when developed, approximately 1.7 million rentable square feet of new office development.
 The consideration paid in the acquisition of the Constellation portfolio was valued at approximately \$186.8 million, and involved the issuance to Constellation of 7,030,793 common shares, valued at \$10.50 per common share, and 984,308 5.5% Series A Convertible Preferred Shares, valued at \$25.00 per share.
 In addition, we added several key executive officers, including Randall Griffin as our President and Chief Operating Officer and Roger Waesche as a Senior Vice President, and two Constellation nominees to our Board of Trustees.
 In September 2000, Constellation converted 984,307 Series A Convertible Preferred Shares into 1,845,378 common shares.
 As of December 31, 2001, Constellation owned a total of 8,876,171 common shares and one Series A Preferred Share, representing 26.2% of our equity on a fully-diluted basis.
-Constellation intends to sell all of these shares in this offering.
+Constellation will sell all of these shares in this offering.

 From the time of our acquisition of the Constellation portfolio through December 31, 2001, we have continued to strategically expand our portfolio and enhance our market presence, predominately in the B/W Corridor market, through our acquisition and development program.
 During this period, we invested a total of approximately \$469.8 million in acquiring 56 wholly-owned properties and developing eight properties aggregating approximately 4.1 million rentable square feet.
 In addition, we invested approximately \$3.6 million in two joint ventures owning a total of two suburban office properties aggregating 135,428 rentable square feet.
 We also invested approximately \$11.7 million in five joint ventures that own 53 acres of land.
 We also have options to acquire an additional 61 acres, which can support approximately 480,000 rentable square feet of new office development.
 As of December 31, 2001, we owned 98 suburban office properties in select Mid-Atlantic regions, including the two operating properties owned through joint ventures, totaling approximately 7.8 million rentable square feet.
+On February 25, 2002, we purchased the remaining 50% joint venture interest in one of these properties for \$5.4 million and now own one additional property totaling 91,643 rentable square feet.